SUNCAT-Center/CatalysisHubBackend/docs/source/tutorials/upload.rst

   cathub db2server <DBNAME>.db

 and follow the feedback in the terminal.
 Your data will not be made accessible from catalysis-hub.org before you have approved.
 Send an email to Kirsten Winther,  winther@stanford.edu, and request to have your data made public.
-Please include the ``userhandle`` you defined above in the email.
+Please include the email you defined above.